mangpo/greenthumb/documentations/add-more-instructions.md

 ### ARM
 #### Program State
-In ARM, a program state include registers, memory (for temporary variables), flag `z`, and special register fp (frame pointer).
+In ARM, a program state include registers, memory (for temporary variables), flag z, and special register fp (frame pointer).

 We represent an ARM program state as:
 ```
 (progstate (vector r0 r1 ...) (vector m0 m1 ...) z fp)
 ```
 where progstate is a struct. fp is used for accessing memory.
 We use flag z to represent most conditions as follows:
 ```
 z = 0 | eq
 z = 1 | neq